Toledo, IA 52342

-C. NO WAKE.
-Gas outboard motors of unlimited horsepower and operated at a no wake speed
+C. NO WAKE Gas outboard motors of unlimited horsepower and operated at a no wake speed

 noise is to be determined by the ranger.
 Also, as part of quiet hours, all visitors to the park

-facility for cause.
+conservation facility for cause.

-Household, commercial or industrial refuse.)
+cans (i.e. household, commercial or industrial refuse.)

-E. ANIMALS.
-For other restrictions on animals please refer to #5 and #11.
+E. ANIMALS For other restrictions on animals please refer to #5 and #11.

 i.
 HORSES.
 Use of horses is restricted to roads while in the park.